 The University reserves the right to remove or deny entry to any person exhibiting suspicious behavior or not abiding by the guidelines set forth in this document.
 Additionally, the University reserves the right to permit residence to anyone deemed essential to the University's mission.
-Students who withdraw from campus housing or drop their meal plan before the Add/Drop Date will be charged a prorated amount.
-Any changes or withdrawals which take place after the Add/Drop Date will not result in a refund of any kind.
-Residents who are suspended from housing for disciplinary reasons receive no refund.
+Students who withdraw from campus housing or drop their meal plan before the add/drop date will be charged a prorated amount.
+Any changes or withdrawals which take place after the add/drop date will not result in a refund of any kind.
+Residents who are suspended from housing for disciplinary reasons will receive no refund.

 Students are required to submit a refundable \$100 security deposit before receiving a housing assignment.
-The deposit is used to offset the costs associated with housing-related repairs and/or fines or may be applied to a student's outstanding balance.
-Students are required to maintain the full security deposit balance before participating in the annual Housing Lottery or renewing their housing contract.
+The deposit is used to offset the costs associated with housing-related repairs and/or fines.
+Students are required to maintain the full security deposit balance before participating in the annual housing lottery or renewing their housing contract.
 If a student has a balance on their account at the end of the academic year, the security deposit will be applied to this balance.
-When a student no longer requires campus housing, and they do not have an outstanding balance, they may submit a written request and any remaining security deposit balance will be issued as a refund check to the active address in the student's CampusVue portal.
+When a student no longer requires campus housing, and they do not have an outstanding balance, they may submit a written request and any remaining security deposit balance will be issued as a refund check to the active address in the student's portal.